 - 1.1 This document has been prepared by Trevor Bridge Associates on the behalf of Redrow Homes North West.
-It provides an Arboricultural Impact Assessment (AIA) in regards to indicative planning proposals for a residential development for 160 dwellings including related infrastructure. - 1.2 This document follows, and should be read in conjunction with, a pre-development Tree Survey Report (revision A) dated November 2015 (ref.MG.4815.TSR.REV A).
-Both the initial tree survey, this document and drawings conform to guidelines contained within British Standard 5837:2012 Trees in relation to design, demolition and construction-Recommendations. - 1.3 For the purposes of preparing this document the following material was referenced: - Client Drawing: Masterplan Sketch Revision B. - 1.4 A plan accompanies this report: - TBA Drawing: Overlay of Tree Survey and Masterplan Sketch Rev. B. Drawing No. 4815.03 Rev. A. Date: February 2016.
+It provides an Arboricultural Impact Assessment (AIA) in regards to indicative planning proposals for a residential development for 160 dwellings as well as three proposed new access routes into the site. - 1.2 This document follows, and should be read in conjunction with, a pre-development Tree Survey Report (revision B) dated September 2016 (ref.MG.4815.TSR.REV B).
+Both the initial tree survey, this document and drawings conform to guidelines contained within British Standard 5837:2012 Trees in relation to design, demolition and construction-Recommendations. - 1.2.1 This document is revision B. This revised version includes consideration on the impact of highway trees situated within a highway central reservation in Woolton Road. - 1.3 For the purposes of preparing this document the following material was referenced: - Client Drawing: Masterplan Sketch Revision B. - 1.4 A plan accompanies this report: - TBA Drawing: Overlay of Tree Survey and Masterplan Sketch Rev. B. Drawing No. 4815.03 Rev. B. Date: February 2016.